Skip to main content

 Application FAQs

 No. Other Transactions (OT) do not require the same documentation as traditional NIH Grants.
 Only the documents listed in OTA-21-008 are required to be submitted with the application.
-These include a Cover Page and a separate Research Plan and Budget for each Data Generation Project Module, a Resource Sharing Plan, a Plan for Enhancing Diverse Perspectives (PEDP), a letter of support from the proposer’s organization indicating institutional commitment to the project, and letters of support from proposed collaborators who are not included as Key Personnel.
+These include a Cover Page and a separate Research Plan and Budget for each Data Generation Project Module, a Resource Sharing Plan, a letter of support from the proposer’s organization indicating institutional commitment to the project, and letters of support from proposed collaborators who are not included as Key Personnel.

 The 2-page biosketch should include pertinent information about the individual that would aid the reviewer in understanding that person’s qualifications and expertise pertaining to the project.
 The Bridge2AI Research Opportunity Announcement (OTA-21-008) indicates that, at a minimum, the information in the biosketch should include the name and position title, education/training (including institution, degree, date (or expected date), and field; list of positions and employment in chronological order (including dates); Other Research Support; and a personal statement that briefly describes the individual’s role in the project and why they are well-suited for this role.
 The NIH biosketch format used for grant applications is acceptable, but not required, as OT awards are not grants.